Q-Aware-Labs/veribot/README.md

 ## About

-Created by [Your Name] - a certified software tester with ISTQB Fundamentals and ISTQB AI-Testing certifications, specializing in AI system validation and prompt engineering.
+Created by @antonyga for Q-Aware Labs - ISTQB Certified AI Software Tester, specializing in AI system validation and prompt engineering.